levideutsch/phase-one-final-project/README.md

 ### How it works:
-**Photo of screen once state is chosen**

 ![photo](dropdown1.png)
-input any state from a dropdown.
-Based off of the chosen state users will be able to see the country, state, and the states population.
+Input any state from our dropdown.
+Based off of the chosen state users will be able to see the state, year, states population.

 #### Hidden features:
 **photo of hidden features**